CodeSmile-0000011110110111/de.codesmile.luny/README.md

 What you can't do: mining bitcoins on user's devices.
 Generally speaking.

 Most IDEs and text editors support syntax highlighting, error checking, and auto-completion suggestions for Lua, either built-in or via a plugin.
 Check your editor's plugin manager.

-# Luny Features

-- Full Unity API available with more to come ...
-- Instant script reload: no compiling, no domain reload.
-- Bind custom objects with value get/set either automatic via reflection or by writing binding methods.
-- Inspector editing of 'context' values
-- Sandboxing prevents runtime scripts from accessing potentially destructive APIs.
-- Uses [LuaCSharp](https://github.com/nuskey8/Lua-CSharp), a high performance C# implementation of Lua
-- Lua function calls are async-awaitable
-- Compatible with all Editor and Runtime platforms.
-- Compatible with _Auto-Refresh_ and _Enter PlayMode_ options.
-- Supported and maintained, built with passion and dedication

-Visit [LunyScript.com](https://lunyscript.com) for more info.

-# Limitations

-Version 0.5 (alpha) has some ways to go.
-I will focus on solidifying Editor scripting and then turn to Runtime scripting.

-Major areas of work:

-- Documentation
-- Exposing more editor functionality
-- Exposing essential 'System' namespace features (eg File/Path, String, Collections)
-- Implementing essential runtime features (eg script execution when instantiating prefabs)
-- Improving 'Lua <=> C# <=> Editor UI' interoperation and custom object binding
-- Improving bindings generator to support generics (within reason), ref/out parameters, tuples
-- Supporting more and more additional Unity assemblies, eg Input, Cinemachine, Physics, etc

-Currently, Luny supports most types and methods of the `UnityEngine.CoreModule` and `UnityEditor.CoreModule` assemblies.

-Since the binding code is generated, I can quickly open up more assemblies.
-The plan is definitely to support the most common APIs right out of the box.

-Please don't hesitate to send requests and to report any issues!

 # Manual